mpc-qt/mpc-qt/README.md

 While this program is meant for Unix, it is possible to compile it on Windows with the [MSYS2 edition of Qt Creator] due to the largely cross-platform Qt toolkit.
 MSVC is not supported.
+In addition, the build process needs the imagemagick, librsvg and inkscape packages to create the windows ico file.
+Use `pacman -Ss <package description/name/etc>` to find them.

 Mpc-Qt can be compiled with a libmpv linked to MSYS2's ffmpeg libraries, or by using the prebuilt library from mpv.srsfckn.biz.
 To use the prebuilt library